Brooks Adams: Personal life

 In 1889, Adams married Evelyn Davis, the daughter of Admiral Charles Henry Davis.
 They did not have children.
-Evelyn Davis's sister Anna was the wife of Henry Cabot Lodge.
+Evelyn's sister Anna was the wife of Henry Cabot Lodge.
 Her sister Louisa was the wife of John Dandridge Henley Luce, the son of Stephen Luce.

-Brooks Adams hired Wilhelmina Harris as social secretary for himself and his wife in 1920.
+Adams hired Wilhelmina Harris as social secretary for himself and his wife in 1920.
 Harris lived with and worked for them until both Brooks and Evelyn died.

 Recognition

 He was elected a Fellow of the American Academy of Arts and Sciences in 1918.

 Legacy

 Brooks Adams was the last Adams to live at the family home, Peacefield, in Quincy, Massachusetts.
 After Adams's death, in accordance with his wishes, the house became a museum.
 It was first run through the family and then, later, by the National Park Service.
 Peacefield is now part of the Adams National Historical Park.